mlapps/lightning-getting-started-docs/README.md

 import Splash from "./Splash.js";
 ```

-And a the component to the template.
+And add the component to the template.
 To add an instance of defined `Component` we use the `type` attribute in
 our template definition.

 ```